g200kg/WAAPISim/readme.md

 WAAPISim is still not completed.
 It is tentative and partial implementation.

 * Channels in each nodes should be 1 (mono) or 2(stereo)
-* AnalyserNode / GainNode / BiquadFilterNode / DelayNode : implemented
+* WaveShaperNode / AnalyserNode / GainNode / BiquadFilterNode / DelayNode : implemented
+* PannerNode : Simplified.
+Listener position should be stay default.
+Source positions are interpreted as x-z 2d coordinate (and almost meaningless in Flash fallbacking because it is monaural)
 * ScriptProcessorNode : Implemented. input buffer size should be 1024 and under (No limitation if use output only)
 * OscillatorNode : Custom waveform is not implemented
-* WaveShaperNode : Implemented but not tested
 * ConvolverNode / DynamicsCompressorNode / ChannelSplitterNode / ChannelMergerNode : Just a dummy.
 Pass-through from input to output.
 * AudioParam has no automation functions
 * By performance reason, Node to AudioParam contols are executed only 1/1024 samples frequency.